CodeDude19/CarGo_App/README.md

 # CarBooking_App
-Sikkim, being a tourism state requires a technology like this The existing services are web-based (wizzride, metta.taxi, etc.)
+Sikkim, being a tourism state requires a technology like this.<br>
+The existing services are web-based (wizzride, metta.taxi, etc.)<br>
-So Simplified the user-experience for booking a cab by creating CarGo App
+So Simplified the user-experience for booking a cab by creating CarGo App.<br>
 # The Design System
 <a href="https://imgur.com/XMs1ptF"><img src="https://i.imgur.com/XMs1ptF.png" title="source: imgur.com" /></a>
 # The App